thassiov/sump/ROADMAP.md

 ## Notes

 - Priority should be given to testing before adding new features
-- Authentication (better-auth) integration should come after core CRUD is stable and tested
+- Core authentication is complete (custom implementation with bcrypt + signed cookies)
+- OAuth and OIDC provider features are deferred until needed
-- Frontend development can happen in parallel with backend auth work
+- Frontend development can happen in parallel with backend work
 - The SDK mode requires careful API design to ensure clean separation of concerns